pablosmedina/ckite/README.md

 ## Status

 CKite covers all the major topics of Raft including leader election, log replication, log compaction and cluster membership changes.
-The first release is comming soon.
-Checkout the latest published snapshot (0.1.2-SNAPSHOT) from Sonatype following the instructions detailed below to start playing with it.
+Checkout the latest release 0.1.3 from Sonatype following the instructions detailed below to start playing with it.
 Performance tests will be included soon.